ArturRA/location-crud/README.md

    ```bash
    docker-compose up -d
    ```

-4. Wait for the Laravel app container to finish installing dependencies (you can monitor the progress in the container logs):
+4. Wait for the laravelapp container to finish running `composer install`(you can monitor the progress in the container logs):

    ```bash
    docker-compose logs -f laravelapp